Link groups of 4-manifolds: Applications to link homotopy: proof of theorem

-In this section we show how the theory of flexible cells fits in the framework of Milnor's theory of link homotopy.
-We generalize the invariant $\Phi$ defined in the previous section to a collection of $f-$cells to prove the following theorem.
-This result serves as a basis for the applications to the A-B slice problem \cite{K2}.
+This section shows how the theory of Bing cells fits in the framework of Milnor's theory of link homotopy.
+We generalize the invariant $\Phi$ defined in the previous section to a collection of Bing cells to prove theorem \ref{homotopically trivial}.